psychospace/psychospace.info/✼ Lore/Technology/Weaponry/Firearm.md

 onenote-created: 2020-03-14 14:53:34 -0400
 onenote-modified: 2020-03-14 15:21:41 -0400
 ---
+**Firearms** or **guns** are weapons which propel projectiles using explosive force.
+A relatively recent development in [[the Heavens]], firearms are useful at range in all kinds of conditions.
+They are typically developed for unpredictable environments where killing or disabling your target swiftly is a must.

-**Firearms** are weapons which propel projectiles using explosive force.
-They were supposedly first reverse-engineered from hypothetical works crafted by [[Nunes Daedal]], a progenitor to [[Viers Callinan]].
+They were first reverse-engineered from hypothetical works designed by [[Nunes Daedal]], a progenitor to [[Viers Callinan]].

 # Mounted firearms